 The complete SAP policy is detailed below:

 The Higher Education Act of 1965 (amended by Congress) mandates that institutions of higher education establish minimum standards of satisfactory academic progress toward a student's degree for financial aid applicants whether or not they have previously received aid.
-Therefore, students at UCCS applying for all institutionally awarded funds, the Federal Stafford Loan (Subsidized and Unsubsidized), the Federal Perkins loan and the Federal PLUS Loan, as well as all state and federal financial aid funds must meet the University's SAP policy.
+Therefore, students at UCCS applying for all institutionally awarded funds, the Federal Direct Loan (Subsidized and Unsubsidized), the Federal Perkins loan and the Federal PLUS Loan, as well as all state and federal financial aid funds must meet the University's SAP policy.

 Students who do not meet the Satisfactory Academic Progress requirements are ineligible for financial aid including loans (however may be eligible for alternative loans).
 Satisfactory Academic Progress appeals are reviewed by the Financial Aid Advisory Committee (FAAC).
 Please see the section on SAP appeals.